chrischoy/python-venv-setup/README.md

 If you want to use other directory rather than `$HOME`, replace all $HOME with the directory when making symlinks in while installation, also uncomment the
 `$HOME` variable in `activate`, `venv-init.sh`, and `venv3-init.sh` and replace it with the directory.
+Note that if you source the activation script with the change, it will update your environment variable `$HOME`.
+Rename it to something else when you do this.

 ## Usage